main article: inculcation

 This is an example of the table for electromagnetic field (for ).
 Gauge fields will be discussed in Doing the proper theory of gauge fields.

-Although we must do physics as well, so we make this little table for reference with common terminology:
+Although we must do physics in the more specific sense (in contrast to abstract sense) as well, so we make this little table for reference with common terminology:

 contentsdescription Newtonian spacetime Minkowski spacetime (SR) Lorentzian manifolds (GR)